 Essential oils have been used for thousands of years as a powerful source of plant-based medicine.
 They were used in ancient Egyptian medicine and are still used in Ayurvedic and Chinese medicine today.
 Being that essential oils are potent and concentrated, they should be used responsibly.

 Because of their popularity, aromatic oils have become a big business and individual consultants are popping up everywhere.
 Some have taken an essential oil certified course, but most have not.
 It’s really optional for those who wish to invest in this modality, but you must educate yourself before using a specific essential oil and especially before giving out any advice.
-I personally have several essential oil books that I use as references written by master herbalists and/or aromatherapists.
+I personally have several essential oil books that I use as references written by master herbalists and/or certified aromatherapists.
 These people have studied their craft for many years and are able to give reliable advice.
-I also frequent a holistic doctors site that gives conscious advice on essential oil use.
+I also frequent a holistic doctor’s site that gives conscious advice on essential oil use.

 Also to take into consideration is the grade of oil you are buying — unless they are pure 100% certified essential oils, you really don’t know what quality of ingredients are in each oil.
 Plus, you need to be aware of which oils can be used for internal use, topical use and aromatic use.
 Some people may assume that essential oils can be used for anything and on anyone including pets, but that just isn’t so.
 I’m going to cover some of the biggest mistakes people make on a regular basis when using essential oils.

 Not so!
-It’s recommended that you pick five or so essential oils and make them your go-to oils that you would use on a regular basis.
+It’s recommended that you pick five or so essential oils and make them the go-to oils that you would use on a regular basis.
 Get to know them and how to use them proficiently in your home and life.
 Here are five popular essential oils that would be ideal to use safely and effectively on a daily basis.

 Lavender oil is the number one essential oil used in North America.
 It’s great for relaxation, reduces stress and anxiety and aids as an acne treatment.